microsoft/coyote/docs/_learn/overview/what-is-coyote.md

  dependence on the bigger production environment.

 Coyote is not a verification system (like TLA+, for instance).
-It does not use theorem proving to make correctness guarantees, instead it uses intelligent search strategies to drive systematic testing, based on deep understanding of concurrency primitives that you have used in your production code, as well as sources of non-determinism that you have explicitly declared in your test code.
+It does not use theorem proving to make correctness guarantees, instead it uses intelligent search strategies to drive systematic testing, based on deep understanding of concurrency primitives that you have used in your code.
 This approach has proven to work well for large production teams, including many teams in Azure because it has a small barrier to entry with almost immediate benefits for those who adopt it.

 Coyote does not require that a team starts from scratch and rebuild their system.
 Often times it is too expensive to start over.
 Instead Coyote can be